6729 Lake Rd,

 2. Prepare and shape the tooth to make it ready for your new crown.

-4. Fit the tooth with a temporary crown of either plastic or metal
+4. Fit the tooth with a temporary crown of either plastic or metal.

 During your second dental crown appointment, we’ll: